 Here’s what you’ll need:

-Seasonings to your taste: garlic powder, smoked paprika, salt, pepper, basil & thyme
+Seasonings to your taste: garlic powder, smoked paprika, salt, pepper, cumin, basil & thyme (basically anything you personally like😁)

 1 T chicken base (optional)